The crew poses with their wood-burning locomotive #3 during the early

 The Green Bay & Lake Pepin Railway

-Construction began in 1869 and the first rails were spiked on November
+Railroad.
+Construction began in 1869 and the first rails were

-was soon superceded by engines #2 and #3, delivered new from the Grant
+engine #1, which was soon superceded by engines #2 and #3, delivered new

 An early tradition on the GB&LP was to name locomotives after